-Executives these days seem to pay less attention to good manners and etiquette when networking, and through the entire executive job search process . . . which makes these positive qualities an even more powerful asset to those who demonstrate them.
+Executives these days seem to pay less attention to good manners and etiquette in job search networking, and through the entire executive job search process.
+This makes these positive qualities an even more powerful asset to those who demonstrate them.

 People with particularly good manners stand out above those who don’t bother, or never really learned how.

 4 Mannerly Things You Should Do to Accelerate Your Job Search

 1. Thank people for their help and support.

 Unless you have a super speedy job search, and land that great-fit job quickly, many people along the way will help you reach your job search goals.

 Make a point of telling them how much you appreciate their help and support.